English (ENGL) 492

 Research and Writing Projects in Literature (Revision 2)

 ENGL 492 is not available for challenge.

 Students in ENGL 492 complete an extended research and writing project under the direction of a professor.
 The topic for the project will be determined by consultation between the student and the professor.

-Note that ENGL 492 has a similar purpose and structure as ENGL 491, which has a strong emphasis on Cultural Studies.
+Note that ENGL 492 has a similar purpose and structure as ENGL 491, which has a strong emphasis on cultural studies.

-To receive credit for ENGL 492, you must achieve a minimum grade of 50 percent on each assignment and a composite course grade of at least “D” (50 percent).
+To receive credit for ENGL 492, you must achieve a minimum grade of 50 per cent on each assignment and a composite course grade of at least D (50 percent).
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Roberts, Edgar V. Writing About Literature.
-13th ed.
-Upper Saddle River, NJ: Pearson Prentice Hall, 2012.
+13th ed., Pearson Education, 2012.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.